Badredine-Kheddaoui/Petri-net-marking-tree/README.md

     (p3 is the start node and t4 is the end node).

 	5 - Creating a Petri net: petri = PetriNet([t1, t2, t3, t4]) where [t1, t2, t3, t4] are the Petri net transitions.

+The marking tree display:

+	display the Petri net's marking tree with: petri.marking_tree(petri.get_marking()) where petri is a PetriNet object.